-2.6 Design Flows and Inflow Hydrographs
+Design Flows and Inflow Hydrographs

-- 2.6.1 Peak flows are required for all watercourse crossing locations for the following AEP events: 50%, 20%, 10%, 3.33%, 2%, 1%, 0.5% and 0.1% (equivalent to the 2, 5, 10, 30, 50, 100, 200 and 1000-year return periods).
+- 2.1.18 Peak flows are required for all watercourse crossing locations for the following annual exceedance probability (AEP) events: 50%, 20%, 10%, 3.33%, 2%, 1%, 0.5% and 0.1% (equivalent to the 2, 5, 10, 30, 50, 100, 200 and 1000-year return periods).
 The level of detail required for design peak flow estimates within this scheme is generally based on the importance of the flow estimate and in particular whether the watercourse has been selected for detailed hydraulic modelling.
 Larger watercourses with known flood risk are more likely to require detailed numerical hydraulic modelling.
-Watercourses identified for detailed modelling require not only the peak flow but also the full inflow hydrographs. - 2.6.2 The majority of watercourses within the study area (For surface water hydrology and flood risk, the study area was determined by the natural processes of watercourse and floodplain and the location of flood receptors, which can extend for some distance upstream and downstream.
-The hydrological (flow) inputs to this study area are affected by processes across the whole of the River Tummel Drainage basin.) have small and ungauged catchments.
-Flow estimation for small, ungauged catchments is challenging and open to greater uncertainty than for larger catchments, where more relevant gauged data is likely to be available to aid design flow estimates.
+Watercourses identified for detailed modelling require not only the peak flow but also the full inflow hydrographs. - 2.1.19 The majority of watercourses within the study area have small and ungauged catchments.
+Flow estimation for small4, ungauged catchments is challenging and open to greater uncertainty than for larger catchments, where more relevant gauged data is likely to be available to aid design flow estimates.
 Where flow data is available it has been used to refine the hydrological assessment.
-It should be noted though that within or in close proximity to the 'Southern Section (Pass of Birnam to Glen Garry)' there are a limited number of flow gauges which could be used.
+It should be noted though that within or in close proximity to the 'Southern Section (Birnam to Glen Garry)' there are a limited number of flow gauges which could be used.
 SEPA have also derived peak flow estimates for some of the larger watercourses located in this region as part of their Flood Map assessment.
-These flow estimates were supplied by SEPA and have been referred to in our assessment. - 2.6.3 Due to slightly different methodologies being adopted for the estimation of design peak flow for smaller and larger catchments this section has been split into two sub-sections.
+These flow estimates were supplied by SEPA and have been referred to in our assessment. - 2.1.20 Due to slightly different methodologies being adopted for the estimation of design peak flow for smaller and larger catchments this section has been split into two sub-sections.